Additive Enrichment from Coderelictions: Introduction

 Differential categories were introduced by Blute, Cockett, and Seely in \cite{blute2006differential} and provide a categorical framework for the algebraic foundations of differentiation.
 Differential categories are now a well-established area of research with a rich literature and have been successful in formalizing numerous aspects of differential calculus.
 The original motivation for developing differential categories was to provide the categorical semantics of Differential Linear Logic, as introduced by Ehrhard and Regnier in \cite{ehrhard2006differential}.
 In particular, the categorical semantics of the multiplicative and exponential fragments of Differential Linear Logic are captured by what is called a differential \emph{linear} category.

 As is well known, the underlying category for the multiplicative fragment of Linear Logic is a symmetric monoidal category.
 However, for a differential linear category, the underlying category is, in fact, an \emph{additive} symmetric monoidal category, which is a symmetric monoidal category enriched over commutative monoids.
 In particular, this means that we can take sums of maps and have zero maps.
 That additive enrichment plays a role in the foundations of differentiation is to be expected, as it allows one to express the famous Leibniz rule (also called the product rule), $(f \cdot g)^\prime = f^\prime \cdot g + f \cdot g^\prime$, as well as expressing that the derivative of a constant map is equal to zero.
-Moreover, having (countable) sums allows us to formalize Taylor series expansion in differential categories \cite{ehrhard2017introduction}.
+Moreover, having (countable) sums (along with invertibility of non-zero natural numbers) is also necessary to properly formalize Taylor series expansion in differential categories \cite{ehrhard2017introduction,entics:14670,kerjean2023taylor}.

 On the other hand, the exponential fragment of Linear Logic is captured by the notion of a monoidal coalgebra modality (also sometimes referred to as a linear exponential modality).
 Briefly, a monoidal coalgebra modality is a symmetric monoidal comonad $\oc$ on a symmetric monoidal category such that for every object $A$, $\oc(A)$ is naturally a cocommutative comonoid, whose comonoid structure is compatible with the symmetric monoidal comonad structure.
 For a monoidal coalgebra modality on an additive symmetric monoidal category, $\oc(A)$ also has a canonical commutative monoid structure, which in fact, makes $\oc(A)$ a bicommutative bimonoid.
 Then a differential linear category is an additive symmetric monoidal category with a monoidal coalgebra modality that comes equipped with a \emph{codereliction}, which intuitively captures differentiation via linearization.